nhattruongpham/mvina/README.md

 ## Citation
-If you use this code or part of it, please cite the following papers:
+If you use this source or part of it, please cite the following paper:

 ```
 @article{DBLP:journals/jcc/PhamNTVPHMTPVN22,